t-Pebbling and Extensions: Introduction

 \section{Introduction}

 For a graph $G=(V,E)$, a function $D : V \rightarrow \mathbb{N}$ is called a \emph{distribution on the vertices of $G$}, or a \emph{distribution on $G$}.
 We usually imagine that $D(v)$ pebbles are placed on $v$ for each vertex $v \in V$.
-Let $|D|$ denote the \emph{size} of $D$, i.~e.\ $|D| = \displaystyle{\sum_{v \in V} D(v)}$.
+Let $|D|$ denote the \emph{size} of $D$, i.e.\ $|D| = \displaystyle{\sum_{v \in V} D(v)}$.
 For two distributions $D$ and $D'$ on $G$, we say that $D$ \emph{contains} $D'$ if $D'(v)\leq D(v)$ for all $v\in V$.
-We also use $\diam(G)$ to denote the diameter of $G$, but it should be clear throughout whether $D$ refers to a distribution of pebbles or the diameter of a graph.
-We write $\dist(v, w)$ for the distance from $v$ to $w$ in $G$.
-We use $n$ to represent the number of vertices in a graph.
-The following definition stipulates how pebbles can be transferred from one vertex to another. \\ \textbf{Definition}: A \emph{pebbling move} in $G$ takes two pebbles from a vertex $v \in V$, which contains at least two pebbles, and places a pebble on a neighbor of $v$. \\ For two distributions $D$ and $D'$, we say that $D'$ is \emph{reachable} from $D$ if there is some sequence of pebbling moves beginning with $D$ and resulting in a distribution which contains $D'$.
-We have the following definition. \\ \textbf{Definitions}: For an integer $t\geq 1$, we say a distribution $D$ on a graph $G$ is \emph{$t$-fold solvable} if every distribution with $t$ pebbles on a single vertex is reachable from $D$.
+We write $\diam(G)$ for the diameter of $G$ and $\dist(v, w)$ for the distance from $v$ to $w$ in $G$.
+We use $u\sim v$ to denote that $(u,v)\in E(G)$ ($u$ and $v$ are \emph{neighbors}) and define $\dg_X(v)$ to be the number of neighbors of $v$ in the set $X$.
+In addition, we write $v\sim X$ when $\dg_X(v)\ge 1$.
+Here $n$ will represent the number of vertices of $G$.
+The following definition stipulates how pebbles can be transferred from one vertex to another. \\ \textbf{Definition}: A \emph{pebbling move} in $G$ takes two pebbles from a vertex $v \in V$, which contains at least two pebbles, and places a pebble on a neighbor of $v$.
+Thus, one pebble is lost. \\ For two distributions $D$ and $D'$, we say that $D'$ is \emph{reachable} from $D$ if there is some (possibly empty) sequence of pebbling moves beginning with $D$ and resulting in a distribution which contains $D'$.
+We say that the \emph{cost} of such a sequence is the sum of the number of pebbles lost along the way and the number of pebbles placed onto $D'$. \\ \textbf{Definitions}: For an integer $t\geq 1$, we say a distribution $D$ on a graph $G$ is \emph{$t$-fold solvable} if every distribution with $t$ pebbles on a single vertex is reachable from $D$.
 If $t=1$ we say the distribution is \emph{solvable}; otherwise it is \emph{unsolvable}.
 The \emph{$t$-pebbling number} of a graph $G$, denoted $\pi_t(G)$, is the smallest integer $k$ such that every distribution $D$ with $|D| \geq k$ is $t$-fold solvable.
 The \emph{pebbling number} of $G$ is $\pi_1(G)$, and we denote it $\pi(G)$. \\ In a sequence of pebbling moves, a distribution we are attempting to reach is called a \emph{target} and a vertex we are attempting to reach is called a \emph{target vertex} or a \emph{root}.
+For a root $\br$, the quantity $\pi_t(G,\br)$ is the smallest integer $k$ such that the distribution with $t$ pebbles on $\br$ and $0$ pebbles on every other vertex is reachable from every distribution $D$ with $|D| \geq k$.

 Suppose that, instead of considering all possible distributions of a given size, we desire the smallest $t$-fold solvable distribution.
 In this spirit, we give the definition of the optimal $t$-pebbling number of a graph. \\ \textbf{Definition}: For an integer $t\geq 1$, the \emph{optimal $t$-pebbling number} of a graph $G$, denoted $\pi_t^*(G)$, is the smallest integer $k$ such that there exists a $t$-fold solvable distribution $D$ of pebbles on $V$ with $|D|=k$.
 The \emph{optimal pebbling number} of $G$ is $\pi_1^*(G)$, and we denote it $\pi^*(G)$.